How to be a meaningful, active ally

 What does being an ally really mean?

-An ally is someone who takes action by identifying opportunities to prevent, counter, or interrupt moments of discrimination.
-Being an ally means moving from a neutral role to an active role—from being “non-discriminatory” to “anti-discriminatory.”
+According to PowerED™ by Athabasca University’s micro-course, Embracing Allyship and Inclusion, an ally takes action by identifying opportunities to prevent, counter, or interrupt moments of discrimination.
+Being an ally means moving from a neutral role to an active role.
+It’s the difference between being “non-discriminatory” to “anti-discriminatory.”

 By learning to recognize how systems of discrimination and power work and how they shape our own privileges and biases, we can learn to spot moments of discrimination as they happen.
 There are many different ways to practice allyship at work and in your wider community by doing things such as learning, understanding, and using a position of privilege for good.

-Here are some steps you can take to make meaningful, active allyship a regular practice—during Pride Month and beyond:
+Here are some steps you can take to make meaningful, active allyship a regular practice in your life, during Pride Month and beyond.

 Learning is a life-long process.
 We all have gaps in our awareness and knowledge.
 We all have areas in which we can improve and do better.